 Do Insurance Companies Want You to Get a Lawyer? | Legal Help

 Do insurance companies want you to get a lawyer?
-In most cases, the honest answer is no. Insurance companies typically prefer to settle claims directly with the policyholder, without legal involvement.
+In many situations, the answer is no. Insurance companies often prefer to resolve claims directly with the policyholder, without legal involvement.

 Why Insurers Prefer to Avoid Lawyers